Projects

 Studies in Kenya and Portland found that a long-term multi-modal approach to communications is important for building trust in the water.

-Water quality is extremely contextual.
-The World Health Organization (WHO) defines 4 categories of contaminants, bacterial, chemical, radiological and acceptable, and provides a framework for defining acceptable values for specific geographic areas.
+The World Health Organization (WHO) defines 4 categories of contaminants and provides a framework for defining acceptable values for specific geographic areas.

 User Research